leandrogaspar/chip8/README.md

 Launches the test runner in the interactive watch mode.<br>

-Tests are compares the Chip-8 state after an instruction against an expected state.
-This approach was chosen because we want to be sure that an instruction only alter the involved properties.
+Each test compares the Chip-8 state after an instruction against an expected state.
+This approach was chosen because we want to be sure that an instruction only alter the involved properties.<br>
 For instance, a instruction that perform a jump should only change the PC - any other change would be a bug.

 A typical test looks like this:

 ```code
 ...

 chip8 = createChip8(); // Create a chip-8 instance
 writeWord(chip8, 0x200, 0x1EEE); // Load an instruction
 const snapshot = chip8Snapshot(chip8); // Create a copy of the current state